-During the early and late run, a single angler count and no interviews will be conducted on nonholiday Mondays in 2017.
+During the late run, a single angler count and no interviews will be conducted on nonholiday Mondays in 2018-2020.
 The following ad hoc estimation procedure will be used to obtain rough estimates of Monday effort, catch, and harvest; these estimates are not intended to conform to the same standard of statistical rigor as those for the remainder of the week:

-- 1) The relationship between index counts and mean count on Mondays for 2009-2010 will be used to estimate the relationship between index counts and mean counts on Mondays for 2017.
-Based on previous studies, the mean number of anglers is approximately 52% of the number of anglers counted during the "index" period (1000-1400 hours). - 2) To estimate angler-hours of effort E, the estimated mean count will be multiplied by the length of the unguided angler day (20 hours). - 3) To estimate CPUE and HPUE on Mondays without angler interviews, we exploit the tendency for angler success to exhibit an autocorrelated time trend.
-CPUE and HPUE will be plotted versus time for days sampled with angler interviews, and then we will impute CPUE and HPUE values for each Monday.

-4) Catch and harvest will be estimated as the product of the imputed values of CPUE and HPUE and the estimate of E derived from the index count.
+- The relationship between index counts and mean count on Mondays for 2009-2010 will be used to estimate the relationship between index counts and mean counts on Mondays during the late runs in 2018-2020.
+Based on previous studies, the mean number of anglers is approximately 52% of the number of anglers counted during the "index" period (1000-1400 hours). - 2) To estimate angler-hours of effort E, the estimated mean count will be multiplied by the length of the unguided angler day (20 hours). - 3) To estimate CPUE and HPUE on Mondays without angler interviews, we will exploit the tendency for angler success to exhibit an autocorrelated time trend.
+CPUE and HPUE will be plotted versus time for days sampled with angler interviews, and then we will impute CPUE and HPUE values for each Monday. - 4) Catch and harvest will be estimated as the product of the imputed values of CPUE and HPUE and the estimate of E_i derived from the index count.

-Inriver Gillnetting CPUE
+Inriver Netting CPUE